coolxm/SpotVid/Readme.md

 It takes a while to run but this was done partly because Im still figuring out multithreading, it already hits 100mb/s on my computer and 80mb of ram so thats quite nice.
 Also easy on cpu resources.
 It also says in the GUI when it is done (that took suprisingly long to code tbh) so thats a nice qol.

 If someone has a better way to compile this then what I am using please do tell...

+## Requirements

+You need a spotify key stored in spotAuth.json file in this format
+{
+    "client_id": "client_id",
+    "client_secret" : "client_secret"
+}